Building View

 If a careless driver has cost your loved one his or her life, you have the right to seek compensation for your losses.
 While no legal action can ever replace what you have lost, pursuing a wrongful death lawsuit can help you secure the compensation you need to survive the financial burden this accident has caused.

 At Colucci, Colucci & Marcus, P.C., we provide experienced, compassionate legal representation to people who have lost loved ones in a fatal auto accident in the Boston area and throughout Massachusetts.
-We will work to help you obtain the justice, compensation, and answers you deserve.
+Our knowledgeable Boston fatal accident attorneywill work to help you obtain the justice, compensation, and answers you deserve.

 Common Fatal Accidents That We Help Clients With

 At Colucci, Colucci & Marcus, P.C., we have extensive experience helping family members and estate representatives handle wrongful death claims that arise in a variety of ways.
-Our lawyers have experience helping clients with wrongful death cases arising due to the following:
+Our Boston lawyers have experience helping clients with fatal accident cases arising due to the following:

 Anticipating Insurance Company Tactics